 When employees switch to personal Webmail during periods of corporate email downtime or go home to use their own computer to continue working, the result is that email is not being scanned for malware, phishing attempts or other potentially damaging content by corporate security systems.
 Moreover, content sent through a personal account is not being archived or backed up by corporate IT.
 The result of bypassing corporate security or content management capabilities can create significant problems for any organization, including a higher likelihood of malware incursion and data breaches, and an inability to capture business records in email for purposes of compliance, eDiscovery or to satisfy corporate policies.
 In addition, the use of personal Webmail to conduct corporate business presents an image to customers and others that is difficult to quantify, but almost always negative.

 The bottom line is that email downtime carries with it significant costs and should be minimized to the greatest extent possible.
-Our research demonstrates that leading hosted Exchange providers can offer greater reliability than the typical on-premise email system, and thereby reduce the cost of downtime for the typical organization.
+Our research demonstrates that leading hosted Exchange providers can offer greater reliability than the typical on-premises email system, and thereby reduce the cost of downtime for the typical organization.

 MAINTAINING EMAIL CONTINUITY

 Because email is so essential to the way that people work in most organizations, the goal for any organization is to minimize downtime to the greatest extent possible.
 Conversely, the goal should be to keep uptime as close to 24x7 as possible.
-For on-premise solutions, decision makers will need to determine their desired Service Level Agreement, or SLA (which ideally will be as close to 100% as possible), their Recovery Point Objective (RPO) and their Recovery Time Objective (RTO) and choose an appropriate continuity solution based on these goals.
+For on-premises solutions, decision makers will need to determine their desired Service Level Agreement, or SLA (which ideally will be as close to 100% as possible), their Recovery Point Objective (RPO) and their Recovery Time Objective (RTO) and choose an appropriate continuity solution based on these goals.
 The options will include:

-However, sophisticated business continuity solutions are expensive to deploy, configure and maintain on-premise, and are particularly difficult to implement for smaller organizations because of the high cost per user.
+However, sophisticated business continuity solutions are expensive to deploy, configure and maintain on-premises, and are particularly difficult to implement for smaller organizations because of the high cost per user.
 This is because redundant infrastructure must be built out and maintained, including a geographically separate data center that includes network access, email servers, a complete security stack, replicated data storage and other systems that will permit a rapid failover to the backup infrastructure in the event the primary system fails.
 In essence, a fully redundant email solution requires operating two completely separate data centers.

 QUESTIONS TO ASK OF YOUR SENIOR MANAGEMENT